-The Red-winged Starling comes from East and South Africa.
+The Red-winged Starling is native to East and South Africa.
 It has glossy blue-black

 plumage with rufous orange wing edges (more visible in flight).

-The male, above, has darker midnight blue plumage, including his head.
+A large starling, the male, above, has dark midnight blue plumage, including his head.

 The female, above, has slightly lighter plumage and a grey head and throat.